sanjanalad99/Obesity-Risk/README.md

 ## Feedback 📧

 Got feedback or suggestions?
-We'd love to hear from you!
+I'd love to hear from you!
 Reach out to us via email or open an issue on GitHub.

 ## Spread the Word 🌟